article · Certification difficulty & pass rates

 Bottom line: PenTest+ is an authorization-and-evidence decision, not a pass-rate bet

 The bottom line is simple: do not choose or avoid PenTest+ because a page gives you a comforting pass-rate number.
-RoleMath does not have a sourceable official CompTIA PenTest+ candidate pass-rate percentage, and the 2026-07-05 live page fetch failed in this environment.
+RoleMath does not have a sourceable official CompTIA PenTest+ candidate pass-rate percentage; our read of the official page on 2026-07-21 confirms the reviewed official page publishes no such number.

 Choose PenTest+ when the role evidence makes sense.
 It is strongest when you already have security, networking, systems, or hands-on lab exposure and can pair the credential with authorized evidence, clear reports, and remediation thinking.
 It is weaker when you want a shortcut into offensive security without foundations.
-RoleMath will keep this page draft/noindex until human source review clears the official-source limitation and claim framing.
+Confirm exam details on the vendor's official page before you rely on them.

 Frequently asked questions